How Market Intelligence Helps Brands Achieve Performance in E-Commerce

 • Identify customer needs: Product reviews provide insight into customer satisfaction.
 Using semantic analysis, these can be evaluated automatically to draw valuable conclusions for marketing and product development.

-The potentials are enormous.
-Instead of manual diligence, data-driven decisions can drive the business forward and resources can be allocated to strategic projects.
-A reliable partner is needed for the procurement of external market data and its analysis as there are also some pitfalls that need to be taken into account.
+The potential is enormous.
+Rather than relying on manual processes, data-driven decisions can propel the business forward, allowing resources to be allocated to strategic projects.
+However, a reliable partner is needed for the procurement and analysis of external market data, as there are also some pitfalls to consider.

-Get a consult now
+Get a consultation now

-• Where are my items sold?
+• Where are my products being sold?

-• Who sells my products?
+• Who is selling my products?

 • How stable are the prices?